Tom Gries

-Tom Gries (December 20, 1922 – January 3, 1977) was an American TV and film director, writer, and film producer.
+Thomas Stephen "Tom" Gries (December 20, 1922 – January 3, 1977) was an American TV and film director, writer, and film producer.

 Life and career

-Gries was born in Chicago, Illinois.
-His mother, Ruth, later remarried to jazz musician Muggsy Spanier, who became stepfather to Ruth's sons.
-Educated at the Loyola Academy and Georgetown University.
+Gries was born in Chicago, Illinois, the son of Ruth Marie (Gluck), an actress and advertising copywriter, and Joseph Charles Gries.
+His mother later remarried to jazz musician Muggsy Spanier, who became stepfather to Ruth's sons.
+Tom Gries was educated at the Loyola Academy and Georgetown University.